 This research-oriented module will focus on some selected advanced topics in machine learning, including

-• Losses and Algorithms Beyond classification
+• Losses and algorithms beyond classification

-• Generative machine learning
+• Variational methods for generative machine learning

 The evaluation consists in an individual presentation of a research paper in one of the above topics.